-This series of five 60-minute workshops has been developed to help parents, families, and caregivers understand their child's development and the best ways to support their child's learning.
-You may choose to offer a series of workshops or focus on one particular topic.
-The five workshops cover the following skills and topics:
+This series of five 60-minute parenting workshops has been developed to help parents understand their child's development, as well as the best ways to support their child's learning.
+You may choose to offers a series of workshops or focus on one particular topic.
+The workshops cover the following skills and topics: